com-lihaoyi/mill/docs/pages/9 - Contrib Modules.md

 @import "my.other.stuff._"
 ```

-Besides that, twirl compiler has default additional imports, at the moment these:
+Besides that, twirl compiler has default imports, at the moment these:
 ```scala
 Seq(
     "_root_.play.twirl.api.TwirlFeatureImports._",